 5. Publish periodic reports of its findings.

 The TTBSDC evaluates reports of birds with the aim of converting them into documented records that can be used reliably for scientific studies of bird distribution and patterns of avian vagrancy.
-The TTBSDC currently comprises six members including a Secretary responsible for assigning a number to and cataloging each report received, circulating the reports among TTBSDC members, and compiling the decisions.
+The TTBSDC currently comprises eight members including a Secretary and Assistant Secretary responsible for assigning a number to and cataloging each report received, circulating the reports among TTBSDC members, and compiling the decisions.

 Each TTRBC member evaluates whether the information provided in each report is sufficient to support the identification.
 A record is accepted when a minimum of five members vote for it.
 Where a description is submitted referring to a species not previously recorded in Trinidad or in Tobago, voting for acceptance must be unanimous.